dejwk/roo_display/doc/programming_guide.md

 #### Drawing directly to the driver

 If your drawable is drawn frequently and if it consists of many small parts, the techniques described above may add too much overhead.
-In this case, you need to go to a lower level, and write more directly to `s.out()`, which generally is your display's driver.
+In this case, you need to go to a lower level, and write more directly to `s.out()`, which typically is going to be your display's driver.
 You will then need to manually handle some aspects of the drawable contract.
 Specifically:

 * any logical coordinates must be adjusted by `(s.dx(), s.dy())`;
 * you must not draw outside of the `s.clip_box()` rectangle, expressed in the device coordinates (i.e. clipping needs to be applied _after_ the coordinate adjustment);